TravisWheelerLab/AvxWindowFmIndex/README.md

 * sequenceNumber is an out-argument where the index of the sequence the hit falls inside will be written.
 * localSequencePosition is an out-argument where the position in that sequence that corresponds to the globalPosition will be written.

-This function requires the index to be built from a fasta file.
-Otherwise, the error code AwFmUnsupportedVersionError will be returned.
+If this function is called on an index that wasn't built from a fasta file, it will return the error code AwFmUnsupportedVersionError.

-Once which sequence the locate() hit comes from is determined with awFmGetLocalSequencePositionFromIndexPosition(), the following function can be used to retrieve the corresponding header.
+If an index is built from a fasta, the sequence headers can also be retrieved.
 ``` c
 enum AwFmReturnCode awFmGetHeaderStringFromSequenceNumber(const struct AwFmIndex *restrict const index,
   size_t sequenceNumber, char **headerBuffer, size_t *headerLength);